 I like to send books to my clients — books I’ve read and think they’ll get something from.
-A client who recently received a book asked me how many books I read last year during the Pandemic of 2020.
-So I counted…
+For the past few years I’ve been adding a post here of what I’ve been reading.

 At the bottom of this post is some of the things I do to help retain/use the knowledge.

 If you’re looking to up your business, marketing, finance, productivity knowledge, here’s a peek at 2022’s reading list by category (note that many of these could fall into more than one category):

 - The Win-Win Wealth Strategy: 7 Investments the Government Will Pay You to Make by Tom Wheelwright.

 - Customer Success: How Innovative Companies Are Reducing Churn and Growing Recurring Revenue by Nick Mehta, Dan Steinman, and Lincoln Murphy.

 - The Widest Net: Unlock Untapped Markets and Discover New Customers Right in Front of You by Pamela Slim.

 Marketing and Sales-Related Books

 - They Ask, You Answer: A Revolutionary Approach to Inbound Sales, Content Marketing, and Today’s Digital Consumer by Marcus Sheridan.

 - Converted: The Data-Driven Way to Win Customers’ Hearts by Neil Hoyne.